-Except as otherwise provided by law, the Division of Environmental Health may provide environmental health services and shall charge the following fee for such services.
+Except as otherwise provided by law, the Division of Environmental Health may provide environmental health services and shall charge the following fees for samples requested by outside sources.
+Samples requested by Health Department personnel due to conditions or situations within the City requiring such shall be done at no charge.

 - (a) The fee for a residential health inspection of a Type B Family Day Care Center as defined in Ohio R.C.
 5104.01(e) shall be twenty-five dollars (\$25.00) for each inspection.
-A reinspection may be made within a thirty day period if necessary without additional charge.
+A re-inspection may be made within a thirty-day period if necessary without additional charge.
 (Res.
-1-91.
-Passed 4-29-91.) - (b) An inspection may be made of a facility that prepares or serves meals or lunches but is exempt from licensing under Ohio R.C.
-Chapter 3717.
+2/2008.
+Passed 6-23-08.) - (b) An inspection may be made of a facility that prepares or serves meals or lunches but is exempt from licensing under Ohio R.C.
+Chapter 3732.
 The fee for each inspection made at the request of the operator shall be seventy-five dollars (\$75.00).

-(c) The fee for a rabies vaccination for a dog or cat administered in conjunction with a rabies vaccination clinic sponsored by the Canton City Health Department shall be five dollars (\$5.00) for each vaccination.
 (Res.
-4-97.
-Passed 8-25-97.)
+4/2011.
+Passed 6-27-11.) - (c) The fee for a rabies vaccination for a dog or cat administered in conjunction with a rabies vaccination clinic sponsored by the Canton City Health Department shall be five dollars (\$5.00). - (d) The cost of specific lead services provided to the general public shall be as follows: